SamP379/Password-Strength-Checker/README.md

 ## A Python script to check the strength of a password

 This is a Python script to check the strength of a password using the zxcvbn library.
-The script also uses the llama3.2 Large Language Model to create an AI-generate joke about the password, along with feedback on the password.
+The script also uses the llama3.2 Large Language Model to create an AI-generated joke about the password, along with feedback on the password.

 The project was a good chance to learn about LLMs and how to use them locally in a Python